Traditional street in Inami Japan with wooden houses

 Japanese Bridge Japan style woodcarving exclusive wooden sculpture that is made by hand

-Japanese Bridge Woodcarving – Ranma Carving (2024)
+Japanese Bridge — Ranma Carving

-When asked about the meaning of the piece, Asaya jokingly said: “It's a bridge between Germany and Japan.”
+When asked about the meaning of the piece, Asaya jokingly said: "It's a bridge between Germany and Japan."
 And perhaps there's truth in that.
-Like much of his work, this sculpture stands as a symbol of cultural connection—honoring tradition while also creating something new across borders.
+Like much of his work, this sculpture stands as a symbol of cultural connection — honoring tradition while also creating something new across borders.

 Japan style Dragon woodcarving handmade that shows how japanese master woodcarvers create sculpture

-Japanese Dragon Sculpture (2024)
+Japanese Dragon — Three-Dimensional Sculpture

-Asaya’s first fully three-dimensional Japanese dragon marks a new chapter in his training in Inami, Japan.
+Asaya's fully three-dimensional Japanese dragon marks a new chapter in his training in Inami, Japan.
 After studying flat relief in the Ranma tradition, he continued his studies under Master Taniguchi to explore sculpture in three dimensions.
 This piece shows a winding dragon arising from the water — a classical theme brought to life through traditional Japanese carving techniques.

 Handmade exclusive luxury wooden Jewelry Box carved in Japanese style woodcarving

-Opening-Up – A Mechanical Wooden Jewelry Box (2024)
+Opening Up — Mechanical Jewelry Box

 While learning the traditional style of Japanese woodcarving, Master Taniguchi encouraged Asaya to begin exploring his own artistic voice.
-Inspired by his teacher’s work and his own background in physics, Asaya created "Opening Up" — a mechanical sculpture in which a bird’s wings unfold to reveal an egg-shaped jewelry box hidden within.
+Inspired by his teacher's work and his own background in physics, Asaya created "Opening Up" — a mechanical sculpture in which a bird's wings unfold to reveal an egg-shaped jewelry box hidden within.
 The movement is activated by a discreet lever, showcasing precision engineering with poetic design.
-This piece was also selected for and awarded at the Ecchu Art Exhibition, Toyama 2024.

 Amida Nyorai – Buddha of Infinite Light japanese woodcarving handmade buddhist sculpture by master woodcarver in japan

-Amida Nyorai – Buddha of Infinite Light: Japanese Woodcarving (2024)
+Amida Nyorai — Buddha of Infinite Light

 Next to learning the classical Ranma woodcarving techniques and three-dimensional sculpture, Asaya was also introduced to another style of Japanese woodcraft: Buddhist sculpture.
 This depiction of Amida Nyorai — the Buddha of Infinite Light — was carved under the guidance of Master Ishihara, a specialist in Buddhist figures.

-JAPANESE style handmade CHESS ART PIECE with unique carved wooden chess pieces
+Japanese style handmade chess art piece with unique carved wooden chess pieces

-In late 2024 and early 2025, Asaya completed his most ambitious commission to date: The ORIGINAL JAPANESE SHO’JIN CHESS PREMIUM ART PIECE NR.
+In late 2024 and early 2025, Asaya completed his most ambitious commission to date: The Original Japanese Sho'jin Chess Premium Art Piece Nr.
 1. This work combines traditional Japanese woodcarving techniques with the European concept of chess.
-Commissioned by the founder of Shojin Chess—a new, evolved version of classical chess—the aim of the project was to embody the spirit of shojin through form, material, and execution.
+Commissioned by the founder of Shojin Chess — a new, evolved version of classical chess — the aim of the project was to embody the spirit of shojin through form, material, and execution.
 Leading a team of Japanese artisans, Asaya brought this vision to life with precision, respect for tradition, and contemporary artistic insight.

 Handcarved wooden dragon relief in japanese style woodcarving